 What are some of the perks that go with a paid membership to Virtual Vocations?

-Once you have put together your profile and selected your paid subscription (weekly, monthly or six-months), you will be able to search for jobs by date, job category, travel requirements (remember this is largely telecommuting), job type, and/or employer.
+Once you have put together your profile and selected your paid subscription (monthly, 3-month, or 6-month) you will be able to search for jobs by date, job category, travel requirements (remember this is largely telecommuting), job type, and/or employer.